 Imagine their surprise at that, as such an outcome probably didn't motivate the move.
 In my own case, for example, I gradually dropped about 25 pounds—the last 10 of which I'd have preferred to keep.
 And I've heard about this sort of thing from others.

 When it works, the higher-altitude "method" is a more-gradual process than the crash-and-burn route.
 As such, it may not impress you if you want to lose the weight fast.
 And relocation isn’t convenient for everyone, to say the least!
 But if it is, this tactic might work for you.
 Absolutely no guarantees with this, but you might find it an interesting possibility to check into if you're a bit of a rolling stone anyway.

 Bottom line on all this?
 Many weight-loss methods for people who want to lose weight quickly seem impractical at best and counter-productive at worst.
 The sad truth of the matter is that if your weight loss takes place really fast, it very often doesn't last.
 Not my rule, but it does seem to hold fairly true.

 If you’re willing to move a bit more slowly, though, you've got some possibilities: notably cutting carbs, some old-fashioned calorie counting, and maybe a 30-minute walk every day.
 And you can move things along even faster by eating Lots of the right kind of veggies: a vegetable diet to lose weight.

 So, here's a thought.
-Instead of going for "fast," why not try the way of the tortoise: slow and steady.
-Although it takes longer, the results generally hang around longer, too—in your case, maybe even forever.
-(My money's on you, kid.)
+Instead of going for "fast," why not try the way of the tortoise: slower but steady.
+Although it takes longer, the results generally hang around longer, too—in your own case, maybe even forever.

 Vegetarian Diet Tips for a Slimmer, Healthier Body